 Developing the entity’s capacity including the capability of its leadership and the individuals within it

 The Constabulary places a significant value of the capability of leadership.
 Courses are run in-house and available externally, for example via the College of Policing.
-Each individual has a Personal Development Review on a regular basis with their line manager to ensure that any skill gaps are addressed and to discuss opportunities for development.
+Each individual has a Personal Development Review on an annual basis with their line manager to ensure that any skill gaps are addressed and to discuss opportunities for development.

 The Constabulary regularly reviews the shape of its workforce against the needs of the service in the context of its capacity and capability requirements.
 This then informs a range of strategies, for example; recruitment, retention and people development in order to provide effective leadership and deploy appropriate resources to meet the needs of services.